Back to blog

 The 10-minute daily routine

-Here is the actual workflow.
+Here's the actual workflow.
 Set a timer if it helps.

 Step 1: Scan new reviews (2 minutes)